Well, here’s an age-old question: How to start a letter?

 Tips for How to Start a Letter

-The way to get better is to keep practicing – so in this case, that means writing a lot of letters.
+The way to get better is to keep practicing – so in this case, that means writing many letters.
 Between family members, colleagues, and friends, there are a lot of different writing occasions.
 Instead of viewing each effort as a chore, embrace it for the practice it provides.

 Recommended Structure of a Letter

 The structure of a letter will be determined by whether it is formal, semi-formal, or informal.
-Based on the style you decide on, that will dictate what the contents of the letter need to be.
+Based on the style you decide on, that will dictate the letter’s contents.